cloudtruth/interposer/README.md

 ### Testing

-To inject recording and playback into your tests, use the InterposerTestCase class and patch interposed versions of external services.
+To inject recording and playback into your tests, use the `InterposedTestCase` class and patch interposed versions of external services.
 An example of this can be found in the [example_weather_test](https://github.com/tuono/interposer/blob/develop/tests/example_weather_test.py), which tests [weather.py](https://github.com/tuono/interposer/blob/develop/interposer/_testing/weather.py).

-To generate a recording, InterposerTestCase looks for an environment variable named RECORDING and if set (and not empty), will generate a recording of the interaction with the interposed class(es):
+To generate a recording, `InterposedTestCase` looks for an environment variable named `RECORDING` and if set (and not empty), will generate a recording of the interaction with the interposed class(es):

 ```